"NAGSABADO SA PASIG" 1896

 Pasig town center in the late 1890s.
 Seen here is the church and also the waterway, the famous "Bitukang Manok"

 When news that the Katipunan was finally revealed, local Katipunan leader in Pasig, Gen. Valentin Cruz started sending secret feelers to the Katipuneros from different "visitas" or "barrios" around Pasig that uprising could happen soon.
-Andres Bonifacio and some members of the Katipunan council at that time had sought refuge in the Morong area (Rizal Province) protected by the local Katipunan chapters of the great plains of Morong/Marikina-Pasig area, later the so-called "Pantayanin".
-The arrest of suspected Katipunan members in Manila had already started after its discovery
+Andres Bonifacio and some members of the Katipunan council at that time had sought refuge in the Morong area (Rizal Province) protected by the local Katipunan chapters of area.
+The arrest of suspected Katipunan members in Manila had already started after the discovery

 On Aug.
 28, Andres Bonifacio and Emilio Jacinto went to Mandaluyong to confer with Katipunan leaders of Morong.
 The next morning, he told his men that it was now time to begin the uprising.
 There was also this tearing of the cedulas symbolizing the break with Spain.
 After that, General Cruz and other Katipunan leaders travelled back to their respective towns and areas to alert their troops.